fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 4.0.0 =
+New Features: Feeds can now be Twitter Lists, Internationalisation, retweets can now be excluded and more.
+NOTE: You may need to save new settings twice before they save properly.

 = 3.2.0 =
 * Feeds now have the facility to display embedded image media along with the tweet.
 Simply update the option on the settings page, or add `show_images="yes"` to your shortcode, or add `'show_images' => 'yes'` to the options array of your template tag